 Your $4,800 “Made in Italy” bag might not be exactly as it seems.
 This is one of points that has been raised with increasing frequency in recent years in connection with the pricey goods coming from the upper echelon of the fashion industry.
-Shadowy backstories of undocumented laborers, unseemly working conditions of labor, tax evasion, and deception in terms of the location of manufacturing have long been considered the ways of fast fashion giants.
+Shadowy backstories of undocumented laborers, unseemly working conditions, tax evasion, and deception in terms of the location of manufacturing have long been considered the ways of fast fashion giants.
 But, they are also swiftly becoming some of the big-ticket topics when discussing high fashion, a sphere where price has long been used as a barometer for quality.

 Some ten years ago, Dolce & Gabbana, Gucci and Prada found themselves facing off against intense scrutiny over claims about the manufacturing of their products.
 It was late 2007 and at least some of the world had just been privy to the release of "Luxury Slaves," a broadcast by "Report,” a 60 Minutes-style program on RAI-3, an Italian state channel.
 The program detailed the conditions in which luxury brands’ “Made in Italy” products were allegedly being made.